hsoft/xibless/docs/layout.rst

 button follow (except if you use :meth:`View.fill`)

 A third thing to know is that ``xibless`` tries to mimic margins in Interface Builder.
 So when we send a widget in a corner, we take the margin into account.
-For now, it's not possible to override those margins.
+You can override those margins by specifying a ``margin`` argument in the layout methods.

 The way layouts work in ``xibless`` is by "packing".
 You start with an empty superview, add some widgets to it and start doing the layout by sending one of your widgets in one of the corners,